ShauryaSingh14/Online-Shoppers-Intention/README.md

 # Online Shoppers Intention Predictor
-## Online Shoppers Intention predictor aims to predict whether or not a website visitor is likely to make a purchase on an e-commerce website based on their browsing behavior.
+## The Aims is to predict whether or not a website visitor is likely to make a purchase on an e-commerce website based on their browsing behavior.
 - This is a binary classification problem, where the model must predict whether the visitor will make a purchase or not.

 - The project involves using dataset[🔗](https://raw.githubusercontent.com/ammishra08/MachineLearning/master/Datasets/Online%20Shoppers%20Intention.csv) that contains various features such as the number of pages visited, the duration of the session, and the type of operating system used.